one day in Hawaii Volcanoes National Park Itinerary

 Where to stay in Hilo

-Hilo is only 45 minutes away and is a great place to spend a couple of nights and do a day trip to Hawaii Volcanoes National Park.
+Hilo is only 45 minutes away from Volcanoes Park and is a great place to spend a couple of nights and make a day trip to Hawaii Volcanoes National Park.

-Banyan drive is where most of the better hotels are in Hilo.
-There are fewer hotel options in Hilo than Kona.
+Banyan Drive is where most of the better hotels are in Hilo.
+There are fewer hotel options in Hilo than in Kona.

-We stayed at the Hilo Hawaiian hotel on Banyan Drive, for 2 nights and it was very comfortable with great views of the Coconut Island and Mauna Kea summit.
-The oceanfront location was excellent and we enjoyed the pool and gardens.
+We stayed at the Hilo Hawaiian hotel on Banyan Drive, for two nights, and it was very comfortable with great views of the Coconut Island and Mauna Kea summit.
+The oceanfront location was excellent, and we enjoyed the pool and gardens.

 Hilo also has many great vacation rental home and condos for longer stays or if you need a kitchen.